mavas/mavas/python.md

 - **[Web development]**.
 I've dealt with Django a lot.
 So this is a lot of web development server side things.

 - **[custom asynchronous networking]**.
 I've dealt with Twisted.
 Twisted is all about writing custom networking code, either on the server side or the client side.
-You can make a video game or a game server with it, for example.
+You can make a video game or a game server with it, for example.  **scrapyd** and **scrapy** are written in Twisted.
+You can containerize a Twisted app and launch it in the cloud easily.

 - **[search engines]**.
 I've dealt with Whoosh, which is a search engine library.
 So, search science.
 It let's you create custom search engines for custom content.